Baritone guitars have had a huge impact on music for decades.

 The neck also has a maple construction, and this helps to make sure that it is stable and strong.

 If for some reason you feel like smashing up your guitar in a blind rage, you may have a hard time doing so with this option.
-Though, we can’t say this is something that we recommend!
+Though, I can’t say this is something that I recommend!

 This guitar is a decent option if you are often out traveling on the road with your guitar, as it is lightweight.